cpske/ISP/git/branch-and-merge.md

   remotes/origin/add_to_table
   remotes/origin/master
 ```
-But we don't have a clone of the other branches, just a reference ("ref") to the branch on "origin" (remote repo).
+This means we have references ("refs") to remote branches on "origin", but no local branch that tracks them.

-Suppose we want to look at the branch.
+Suppose we want to look at the branch code.
 There are 2 cases:

 1. We just want to look at the branch code:
 ```